 The Statehouse Bureau is at the heart of the experiential journalism program at LSU’s Manship School of Mass Communication.
-In the spring, our students cover the Louisiana Legislature for 50 news outlets around the state.
+In the spring, our students cover the Louisiana Legislature for more than 50 news outlets around the state.
 In the fall, we do in-depth stories about racial and criminal justice for state and national news sites.
 Our students dig into unsolved Ku Klux Klan murders and use data to examine contemporary issues.
 We also are working on a major criminal justice project with students from the University of Maryland and Princeton University.

 Our students have written more than 1,000 stories over three years of legislative sessions.
 Students also have prepared audio reports for a National Public Radio station and video stories for broadcast sites.
 Our team includes both undergraduates majoring in journalism or political communication and graduate students.
 The students say the program provides a rare chance to build their skills in a professional setting and see how politics really works.

 Only a few top journalism schools–like Maryland, Missouri, Northwestern, Arizona State and Texas–offer similar programs, which help fill the gaps in coverage left by staff cuts at news organizations.
 We do much of the work through our Field Experience course, MC 4151, and distribute our stories through the Manship School News Service.
 Christopher Drew, a former New York Times investigative reporter, teaches the course and directs the news service.
 You can reach him at 225-578-3984 or email@example.com.
 You can follow us on Twitter and Facebook.